-In the face of looming German federal elections, however, many lawmakers were hesitant to institute any major legislative changes.
+However, in the face of looming German federal elections (held on September 27, 2009), many lawmakers were hesitant to institute any major legislative changes.
 Certain interest groups also claimed that data protection limitations on direct marketing would seriously harm entire industry sectors and lead to a higher unemployment rate, which was politically unacceptable.
-As a compromise, the German legislature passed the Amendments to impose tighter restrictions on the commercial use of personal data while keeping the "list privilege" mostly intact.
-Most noteworthy among the Amendments is the introduction of a data breach notification requirement.
+As a compromise, the German legislature passed the amendments to impose tighter restrictions on the commercial use of personal data while keeping the "list privilege" mostly intact.
+Most noteworthy among the amendments is the introduction of a data breach notification requirement.